dsheeler/CoverflowAltTab/README.markdown

 ## Installation

-Thanks to Lusito, the master branch now supports both Gnome-Shell (>3.2).

 #### Gnome-Shell

-Easiest way to install the extension is via [extensions.gnome.org](https://extensions.gnome.org/extension/97/coverflow-alt-tab/), the official Gnome3 extension platform.
+Easiest way to install the extension is via [extensions.gnome.org](https://extensions.gnome.org/extension/97/coverflow-alt-tab/), the official Gnome extension platform.
 Head over there and install CoverflowAltTab with one click by toggling the switch on the site.

 If you want to install it manually (e.g. to test the latest, probably unstable code), download the zip file by clicking the zip button on the upper part of this page and extract it.

   1. Copy the folder "CoverflowAltTab@dmo60.de" to `~/.local/share/gnome-shell/extensions/`.

-  2. Use Gnome Tweak Tool or [extensions.gnome.org](https://extensions.gnome.org/local/) to enable the extension.
-(Eventually you have to restart Gnome-Shell: Press Alt+F2, type 'r' and enter)
+  2. Use the Extensions tool or [extensions.gnome.org](https://extensions.gnome.org/local/) to enable the extension.

 or execute commands at the terminal: